JuliaGuanzon/Quickr_Pickr/README.md

 ## Usage

 To use the Quickr Pickr application, the repository will need to be cloned from GitHub and into a local repository.
 The application only works in the GitBash terminal.
-The usage of a dev environment is imperative as the user will need install all of the systems and packages above in order to run the applicaiton.
+The usage of a dev environment is imperative as the user will need to install all of the systems and packages above in order to run the applicaiton.

 Open the GitBash terminal and activate your dev environment by commanding: